realworldocaml/book/en/12a-parsing-json-and-xml.md

 val from_channel : in_channel -> json
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The [in_channel] constructor is from the original OCaml standard library, and
+The `in_channel` constructor is from the original OCaml standard library, and
 its use is consider deprecated when using the Core standard library.
 This
-leaves us with two ways of parsing the JSON, so let's see what they look like.
+leaves us with two ways of parsing the JSON: either from a string buffer, or
+from a file on a filesystem.
+The next example shows both in action, assuming
-The example below assumes the JSON fragment is in a file called *book.json*:
+the JSON record is stored in a file called *book.json*:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml }
 open Core.Std